beNative/git-automation/README.md

     **Release Type** selector to the intended state (Full Release for GA builds, Draft or Pre-release as needed).
 Paste the freshly written changelog entry into the release body so the GitHub notes exactly match the repository history, then publish.

-### Documentation Status for 0.25.3
+### Documentation Status for 0.25.4

 - Re-ran the documentation audit across `README.md`, `FUNCTIONAL_MANUAL.md`, `TECHNICAL_MANUAL.md`, and `docs/keyboard-shortcut-editor.md` for this release.
-  No workflow or UI updates were required; this note records that the review confirmed the guidance remains accurate for version
+  No workflow or UI updates were required; this note records that the documentation remains accurate for version `0.25.4`.
-  `0.25.3`.

 ---
 _For developer information, including how to run this project in development mode or build it from source, please see the **Technical Manual** tab in the Info Hub._